|site search by freefind||advanced|

 YOU BREATHE IT IN

 The third way you are exposed is breathing it in.
-BPS, BPF, and BPA have been detected in indoor dust.
+BPA, and other bisphenols like BPF and BPS have been detected in indoor dust.
 BPA has been found in over 90% of house dust tested by researchers.

 BPA is common in your homes indoor air because it is a volatile organic compound (evaporates at room temperature) that is released from PVC and vinyl products.
 But researchers think inhaling and ingesting house dust isn't a main source of exposure.